scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/index.rst

 |product| Local
 ---------------

 The |product| Local file system is a convenient, easily configured test location that enables product familiarization and simple operations.
-It is internal to |product|, and serves as the default location for otherwise unnamed locations that rely on the default "us-east-1" location.
-Because it is internal to |product|, the "Add New Storage Location" prompt does not offer configurations for credentials or bucket naming at setup time.
-These are handled elsewhere in the Orbit user interface.
+It is internal to
+|product|, and serves as the default location for otherwise unnamed locations
+that rely on the default "us-east-1" location.
+Because it is internal to
+|product|, the **ADD NEW STORAGE LOCATION** prompt does not offer
+configurations for credentials.

 .. warning::